 - 1. Ensure scene safety - 2.
 Trauma Initial Assessment Protocol or Pediatric Trauma Assessment Protocol - 3.
 Maintain airway; suction as needed - 4.
 Assess vital signs - 5.
 Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 6.
-Provide assisted ventilations with bag-valve mask and 100% oxygen if breathing or ventilatory compromise is apparent - For suspected trauma to head or spine, protect and maintain control of the cervical spine, (with manual stabilization) and the thoracolumbar spine until cervical collar placed and patient firmly secured to transport stretcher - A. As indicated assess back for additional injuries by log-rolling the patient - B. Assess neurological status before and after motion restriction/movement - 8.
-Remove appropriate clothing to fully inspect extremities, chest, and abdomen for any significant injuries - 9.
-Control any active bleeding sites with manual direct pressure and/or pressure dressing - A. Apply MEDIC tourniquet to any potentially life-threatening hemorrhage that cannot be controlled with direct pressure - 10.
+Provide assisted ventilations with bag-valve mask and 100% oxygen if breathing or ventilatory compromise is apparent - 7.
+Control any active bleeding sites with manual direct pressure and/or pressure dressing - A. Apply MEDIC tourniquet to any potentially life-threatening hemorrhage that cannot be controlled with direct pressure - 8.
+For suspected trauma to head or spine, protect and maintain control of the cervical spine, (with spinal motion restriction) and the thoracolumbar spine until cervical collar placed and patient firmly secured to transport stretcher - A. As indicated assess back for additional injuries by log-rolling the patient - B. Assess neurological status before and after motion restriction/movement - 9.
+Remove appropriate clothing to fully inspect extremities, chest, and abdomen for any significant injuries - 10.
 Splint any long bone deformities or areas where crush injury has occurred - A. Dislocated joints should be splinted in position of deformity - B. Fractures should be realigned and splinted from joint above through joint below - C. Distal pulses should be assessed before and after realignment and splinting - 11.
 Apply appropriate dressing to any open wounds - 12.
 Assess blood glucose level as indicated per patient presentation